+You can challenge your rates bill by appealing your capital value.
 You can appeal the capital value of your home if you think it is too high.
 You need to keep paying your rates while you appeal.
-If your rates are reduced as a result of your appeal, Land & Property Services will refund any amount overpaid along with interest.
+You will get a refund of any money you've overpaid if LPS agrees that the valuation is too high.

 The appeal process consists of three stages:

-- contact the Commissioner of Valuation at Land & Property Services if you are still unhappy;
+- contact the Commissioner of Valuation at LPS if you are still unhappy;

 - make a further appeal to the Northern Ireland Independent Valuation Tribunal.